PaulApivat/paulapivat/content/post/dsfs_5/index.md

 ## Correlation

-IF variance is how much a single variable *deviates* from its mean (i.e., see `de_mean` above), then **covariance** measures how two variables vary from *their* mean.
+If variance is how much a single variable *deviates* from its mean (i.e., see `de_mean` above), then **covariance** measures how two variables vary from *their* mean.
 With the idea that if they co-vary the same amount, then they could be related in some way.

 Here we'll borrow the `dot` production function we developed in the [linear algebra](https://paulapivat.com/post/dsfs_4/) post.